silviot/edx-platform-wiki/How-To-Contribute.md

 ### Mailing list

 If you have any questions, please ask on the
-[mailing list](https://groups.google.com/forum/#!forum/edx-code).
+[edx-code mailing list](https://groups.google.com/forum/#!forum/edx-code).
 It's always a good idea to first search through the archives, to see if any of your questions have already been asked and answered.